Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 #### Improvement

-It's similar to ZIKRouter.
-But ZIKRouter doesn't match protocol or class with the module directly, it matchs protocol with its router subclass, and let the router subclass to instantiate the module object.
+It's similar to ZIKRouter, but it doesn't support pure Swift type, and it can't apply additional configuration to the module.
+ZIKRouter doesn't match protocol or class with the module directly, it matchs protocol with its router subclass, and let the router subclass to instantiate the module object.

 Adding a router layer can let the module be matched with multi protocols.
 And in the router subclass, you can also inject dependencies, adapt different protocols and do additional actions.